Introduction to Automated Negotiation: Cooperative vs. Non-Cooperative Game Theory

 We can distinguish between two main branches of game theory, namely \textit{cooperative} game theory, and \textit{non-cooperative} game theory.
 The difference is that in the case of cooperative game theory it is assumed that the agents are able to coordinate their actions, which may allow them to achieve outcomes that are mutually beneficial.
 In non-cooperative game theory, on the other hand, it is assumed that each agent chooses its actions in an entirely individual way, without any form of explicit coordination with the other agents.

-Another way to see it, is to say that non-cooperative purely focuses on the question which action each agent will take, while cooperative game theory assumes that there is a kind of `communication layer' superimposed on top of the game, which allows the agents to coordinate or negotiate the actions they will take.
+Another way to see it, is to say that non-cooperative game theory purely focuses on the question which actions each agent will take, while cooperative game theory assumes that there is a kind of `communication layer' superimposed on top of the game, which allows the agents to coordinate or negotiate the actions they will take.

 It should be understood however, that even in the case of cooperative game theory, each agent is still assumed to have its own individual utility function and that each agent is still assumed to be purely self-interested.
 In other words, an agent is only willing to cooperate with the other agents if that yields an individual benefit to that agent.
-Therefore, cooperative game theory should not be confused with \textit{distributed optimization} in which all agents share the same goal or utility function and are therefore programmed to work together.
+Therefore, cooperative game theory should not be confused with \textit{distributed optimization} in which all agents share the same goal or utility function and are all programmed to work together.